lee-dohm/set-syntax/README.md

-# Set Syntax Atom Package
+# Set Syntax

-The Set Syntax package creates easy Command Palette entries for setting the syntax of the current file.
+The Set Syntax Atom package creates easy Command Palette entries for setting the syntax of the current file.

 It is designed to make the transition to Atom easier for people migrating from Sublime Text by mimicking the method by which one changes the syntax of the current buffer in that editor.